 Add the jacket letter patch length and width, then break it into two sections.
 You should know the patch’s size.
 Consider the average group size of the patch and use it to select the correct size as a reference.

-Heat seal leather jacket with patches are very common.
-The help has a special glue which adheres very tightly to the jacket and when the heat is applied to the parchment.
+Heat seal leather jacket with embroidery patches custom is very common.
+The help has a special glue that adheres very tightly to the jacket and when the heat is applied to the parchment.
 So be careful not to wash the jacket in hot water, so that the patch is loosened.